oppoornose-jpg/SharkBuster/README.md

 pip3 install aiohttp
 you must move paths file to SharkBuster file
 ## ⬇ Clone & Install
-⚠️⚠️ important:1- you must run tool with python or python3 2- Dont run tool with python2 its not suported and it will cause error 3- if you have bug report it in issues.⚠️
+⚠️⚠️ important:1- you must run tool with python3
+2- Dont run tool with python2 its not suported and it will cause error 3- if you have bug report it in issues.⚠️